malinenimaurya/Deep-Learning/README.md

 8)Excellent article on how the Conv nets evolved and important developments in computer vision.
 Check it out https://adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html (reading assign :smirk:)

+9)Discussed resnet, vgg and other architectures for object identification and implemented them

+10)Using the above pretrained networks to do transfer learning.